However you’re feeling right now, it’s valid.

 We know that the breath is one way to help relax the mind and body; it can be a switch between the subconscious and the conscious mind.
 It can activate the relaxation response, and calm fight or flight.
 It can take you from a place of “I can’t cope” to “I can cope”.

-A loving kindness meditation is an acknowledgement of common humanity.
+A loving kindness meditation (sometimes referred to as Metta or Maitri) is an acknowledgement of common humanity.
 It allows us to connect with others who may be feeling as we do, when you’re going through a difficult time, and is an act of compassion both towards yourself and others.
+One example of this is known as Tonglen, the practice of “giving and receiving”, or “taking and sending”.

 - Make yourself as comfortable as possible, and gently bring your awareness to the experience of sitting or laying down where you are.
 Your mind will wander, because that’s what minds do.
 Every time your mind wanders off, notice that, describe it in your mind as “thinking” (because that’s what you’re doing, without judgement) and then return your attention to sitting or laying down, repeating “sitting” or “laying down” in your mind to keep your mind in one place.